 Sustainable sewing ideas for the home

-Elisalex is inspiring us to become self sufficient and sew more things for our lives that we don’t need to buy!
+Love Sewing columnist Elisalex is inspiring us to become self sufficient and sew more things for our lives that we don’t need to buy!
 Perfect if you’ve been inspired by Sustainability week on the Sewing Bee!

 So do you want the good news?
 Or the really good news??

 Well, the good news is that in sewing your own clothes, even if only every now and then, you’re already making a huge step towards living a slower, more sustainable life.
 In sewing even just a single item of clothing, you’re taking a stand against the horror that the fast fashion industry has become.
 You’re experiencing first hand the time, skill and patience it takes to sew a garment from start to finish, and I hope that the next time you see an £18 price tag on a pair of jeans you will seriously consider what miniscule percentage of that actually went to the woman or man who made them.
 In sewing your own clothes you are becoming more self sufficient, and in turn more likely to take the initiative, and develop the confidence to say, “Hey, I bet I can make/fix/do that myself”.

 Feeling empowered yet?
 Now for the really good news.